alekshaecky/SuckItUpCollabFork/README.md

 1. Make sure you are logged in.
 1. Select **File > Clone Repository.**
 1. Click the **URL** tab.
-1. Paste the URL that you copied from GitHub.
+1. Paste the URL that you just copied from GitHub.
 1. Set the local path for storing the project.
 That's, where you want the project to go on your computer.
 1. Click **Clone**.
 1. You should get an **Initialize Git LFS** popup.
 You must click **Initialize Git LFS**.

-This is what it will look like.
+This is what it should look like.
 ![image](https://user-images.githubusercontent.com/7841348/219176667-c00daaf6-195d-43d4-b11e-54b3da7a2d0a.png)

 You can click **Show in Explorer** (or it Finder) to see the project files on your computer if you wish, and verify it's all there.
+Your project is now ready to work with.

-## 6. Open your project in Unity
+## 6. Open your project in Unity to verify it all worked.

 1. Start Unity and open the project.
+1. There are 2 Unity settings that need to be adjusted to use version control.
+* Switch to Visible Meta Files in Edit → Project Settings → Editor → Version Control Mode.
+* Switch to Force Text in Edit → Project Settings → Editor → Asset Serialization Mode.
-2. Build and run the project.
+1. Build and run the project.

-You can now work with the project locally.
-(Don't do that quite yet.)

-## Workflow, LOCKING and UNLOCKING files
+If you have no errors, you are now set up.

+# <a name="Tips"></a> Working on the SuckItUpGame Tips

+## Always **Repository > Pull** the latest changes before you start work.

 IMPORTANT: Always pull the latest changes from GitHub before you start work.
 This makes sure that you have the latest work, and that your work will not overwrite someone else's.
 Always push your changes when you are done working on something.
 Untanglingf small changes is much easier to sort out if there are issues.

-### Conflicting changes
+## Conflicting changes and what to do.

-When more than one user changes a file, this can cause bit problems.
+When more than one user changes the same file, this can cause big problems for Unity projects (that is, us).

-* For text files (like Scripts), git can resolve conflicts automatically, or semi-automatically, or it's manually doable.
-This can be tedious, but there are tools to help.
+* For text files (like Scripts), Git can resolve conflicts for you, or help you do this manually.
+This can be tedious, and requires good understanding of the code, but there are tools to help.
-* For binary files, such as image files, merging changes is pretty impossible.
+* For binary files, such as image files (think Textures), merging changes is pretty impossible.
+Only one person should change those files at a time.
+If you see a conflict with such a file, find out who owns it, and work with them.
+Discord is your good friend here.
 * For other complex files, such as Scenes, there are no tools to help, and resolving conflicts manually is not feasible.
+If two people make conflicting changes to a Scene, we'll have to deal with it when we get there.
+See Best Practice below.

+## Some Best Practices

+* If you are not sure who "owns" an asset, find out and talk to them before changing it.
+If you follow your Kanban assignments, you can minimize conflicts.
+* Use Prefabs whenever possible.
+* You can create a "working Scene" for you in the Project for experimenting, showcasing, and sharing your work.
+* You can and should also create a "working side project" (a full copy of the SuckItUpGame) for you to try out stuff before adding it to the official SuckItUpGame project.
+* Never download assets from the Store into the SuckItUpGame project.
+See below.

+## DO NOT download assets from the store into the SuckItUpGame project.

+These asset packages always contain a lot more than what you need.
+Instead:
+* Download the assets into a separate project.
+* Sort them out, figure out what you need (usually there will be the Prefabt plus Materials, Textures, maybe Shaders and other stuff) and then only copy that into the SuckItUpGame Unity Project.

+### Here are the full instructions from M5.

+**Do NOT install into the class project from the store - EVER.**
+1. Create a new empty project.
+1. Import the asset unitypackage you want into the empty project.
+1. Review the folders and files created using the Project View.
+1. If there are scripts or shaders at all - reconsider if this is a good asset to include, 90% of the time you don't need scripts or shaders.
+As you become more proficient, you can include riskier assets.
+1. Move files & folders a round until you get a clean asset with the art, audio, animations, prefabs, textures, materials, etc. all under one descriptive folder like "SyntyBeans" (notice no spaces).
+1. Coders who know what they are doing can bring scripts or shaders over - but be CAREFUL.
+1. You may find that you need to create new prefabs of some elements in the scene files, in order to transfer them together.
+1. In the **Project View**, select the folder with only the assets you want.
+1. Now use **Assets > Export Package** to create a new unitypackage with only the required parts.
+1. Close your Temporary Unity Project, quit the Unity Editor.
+1. Open the folder where you exported the unitypackage in your OS file system (File Explorer / Finder).
+1. Make sure your SuckItUpGame is up-to-date and you have no pending commits / changes.
+To verify, open in GitHub Desktop, commit or stash (see below) your changes, pull the latest update.
+You want this to be squeaky clean!
+1. Open the SuckItUpGame Project in the Unity Editor.
+1. Drag & Drop the unitypackage to the class Project View or use **Assets > Import Package > Custom Package** and select your new unitypackage from the file dialog.
+1, The Import dialog box will show allowing you to verify which files are being imported - check to be sure.
+1. Actually click the **Import** button.

+==> TaDa - now do that simple 16 step process for dozens to hundreds of assets.
+There are no shortcuts in GameDev.
+Good Luck.

+## Advanced Features
+* If you want to make absolutely sure no-one else works on your file, you can lock it.
+This is an advanced feature that you are set up for, and you can learn more about it below and in the documentation.

+### Stashing (cool beans....)

+If you made changes to the project, and you want or need to (literally) stash them away for later, you can use the Stash command.
+You can later un-Stash those changes to put them back into the project.

+* See the documentation to learn more.
+* Stashing happens on a FIFO Stack, that is, you can stash things on top of each other, and the last one stashed will be the first one unstashed.
+* This may sound complicated, but it becomes handy when you need to deal with conflicts.
+* You can only stash uncommitted changes.
+* If there are files in your changes that you do not want to push (yet), you can stash those files, commit your changes, push, and then unstash.
+* You can't break the project using stashing, so you can experiment with it.

 ### Locking (Experimental)